International Phytotechnologies Conference- IPC 19

 Hosted by International Phytotechnology Society and Connecticut Agricultural Experiment Station

-The conference will serve scientists, consultants, designers, engineers, builders, regulators, site owners, and community environmental non-profits coming together to explore how phytotechnologies can address current and emerging environmental challenges.
+will serve scientists, consultants, designers, engineers, builders, regulators, site owners, and community environmental non-profits coming together to explore how phytotechnologies can address current and emerging environmental challenges.

 This Conference will add extra focus on applied opportunities for phytotechnologies, including those in areas of green infrastructure for stormwater management, urban brownfield reclamation, food and health safety, and general resilience improvements that living plants provide.
 All of our typical IPS session topics will also be offered.